EN| FR

 Finally, a word on value

 This is to say that "value" is determined by many factors, some are dynamic factors that change over time, others are regional, linked to interest, knowledge or a simple trend because people hope that a release would become an instant rarity in the future.
-This archive then, will focus on identifying, describing and grading variations according to factual information on what they are and how many copies are documented, and does not position itself on suggested values.
+This archive, instead, focuses on identifying, describing and grading variations according to factual information about what they are, and how many copies are documented.
+We do not offer any insight on suggested values.

 **IMPORTANT DISCLAIMER**

-The content found on this site (but not from any of the linked sites) can be used, shared or featured, but ONLY IF two essential conditions are respected -
+You are welcome to share or feature the content found on this site (but not from any of the linked sites), but ONLY IF two essential conditions are respected -

-When using our material, you must cite us by:
+When refering to our material, you must cite us by:

 A - crediting the authors and